MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-central-concepts-of-the-planning-system.md

 In companies with a low item flow and less advanced product structures, it might be enough to use dynamic order tracking for supply planning.
 However, in busier environments, the planning system should be used to ensure a properly balanced supply plan.

-### Dynamic order tracking versus the planning system
+### <a name="dynamic-order-tracking-versus-the-planning-system" />Dynamic order tracking versus the planning system

 It might be hard to differentiate between the planning system and dynamic order tracking.
 Both features display output in the planning worksheet by suggesting actions that the planner should take.
 However, the way this output is produced differs.